tylim88/Crypto-Symbol/README.md

 ## Usage

-**If duplicated names or symbols are found in the CoinMarketCap list, the library keep only the one with higher rank(larger market cap).
+**Normally ticker symbol is [unique](https://coinmarketcap.com/alexandria/glossary/ticker-symbol), but for whatever reason on very rare occasional, CMC take in new coin that has the same ticker symbol.
+If duplicated names or symbols are found in the CoinMarketCap list, the library keep only the one with higher rank(larger market cap).
 This check is case-insensitive.
 If you need coins with lower rank, you can add it yourself, keep in mind to use unique name and unique symbol for them.**

 🎵 Get Pairs Object